swaldman/logadapter-scala/README.md

 ## Configuration

-`logadapter-scala` does nothing to standardize configuration of back-end libraries.
+`logadapter-scala` does nothing to standardize configuration of backend libraries.
-Whatever back-end you choose, you'll have to supply its library-specific config files or API.
+Whatever backend you choose, you'll have to supply its library-specific config files or use its configuration API directly.

 However, `logadapter-scala` Api objects are ordinary objects.
-If you are using programmartic configuration, one way to ensure your Api is configured before you begin to use it is define your own alias for it, and import that:
+If you are using programmatic configuration, one way to ensure your Api is configured before you begin to use it is define your own alias for it, and import that:

 ```scala